LizzieNya/LizzieNya/README.md

 - 👋 Hi, I’m @LizzieNya
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning to code!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the very basics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on just about anything
-- 📫 How to reach me ...
+- 📫 Reach me through my email!
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I have none

 <!---
-LizzieNya/LizzieNya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+so "LizzieNya is now a repo and only the above will be readable by the end-user?
-You can click the Preview link to take a look at your changes.
+How would this comment be hidden?
+Could that be achieved like html?
+Total noob here.
 --->